csucdsi/DataFest/content/coach_judge_info.md

 An essential ingredient of Datafest is that the data be a surprise.
 There are several reasons for this.
 One is that it ensures that all teams start on an equal footing.
 Another is that, even if you research the organization that donated the data, you might still be totally unprepared for the context of the data (and maybe less prepared than had you known nothing!)
 Finally, it is simply more fun.

 You are encouraged to share your excitement on social media and thank our sponsors.
-The official Twitter hashtag is #ASADatafest22 However...
+The official social media hashtag is #ASADatafest24 However...

-PLEASE KEEP THE SECRET UNTIL MAY 4th!
+PLEASE KEEP THE SECRET UNTIL April 26th!
 Teams that leak the name or any information about the identify of the data donor will be disqualified!

 Please do not post pictures that reveal any charts/graphs/tables/summaries/models that might reveal the data donor.